Back to calculators

 User Guide & Methodology

 This calculator compares Taxable assets against Tax-Exempt assets.
-While the default is CDB vs. LCA, the logic applies to any fixed-income pair with the same indexing (CDI or IPCA+), such as Standard vs. Incentivized Debentures or CDBs vs. CRI/CRA.
+While the default is CDB vs. LCA, the logic applies to any fixed-income pair with the same indexing (Prefix, CDI, or IPCA+), such as Standard vs. Incentivized Debentures or CDBs vs. CRI/CRA.

 1. The Weight of Maturity